-protocols in respect of the testing of pharmaceuticals.
+We operate in a highly controlled regulatory environment.
+Stringent regulations establish requirements relating to analytical, toxicological and clinical standards and protocols in respect of the testing of pharmaceuticals.
 Regulations also cover research, development, manufacturing and reporting procedures, both pre- and post-approval.
 In many markets, especially in Europe, marketing and pricing strategies are subject to national legislation or administrative practices that include requirements to demonstrate not only the quality, safety and efficacy of a new product, but also its cost-effectiveness relating to other treatment options.
 Failure to comply with regulations can result in stringent sanctions, including product recalls, withdrawal of approvals, seizure of products and criminal prosecution.

 Before obtaining regulatory approvals for the commercial sale of our product candidates, we must demonstrate through preclinical studies and clinical trials that our product candidates are safe and effective.
 Historically, the results from preclinical studies and early clinical trials often have not accurately predicted results of later clinical trials.
 In addition, a number of pharmaceutical products have shown promising results in clinical trials but subsequently failed to establish sufficient safety and efficacy results to obtain necessary regulatory approvals.
 We have incurred, and will continue to incur substantial expense for and devote a significant amount of time to, preclinical studies and clinical trials.
-Many factors can delay the commencement and rate of completion of clinical trials, including the inability to recruit patients at the expected rate, the inability to follow patients adequately after treatment, the failure to manufacture sufficient quantities of materials used for clinical trials, and the emergence of unforeseen safety issues and governmental and regulatory delays.
-If a product candidate fails to demonstrate safety and efficacy in clinical trials, this failure may delay development of other product candidates and hinder our ability to conduct related preclinical studies and clinical trials.
+Many factors can delay the commencement and rate of completion of clinical trials including the inability to recruit patients at the expected rate, the inability to follow patients adequately after treatment, the failure to manufacture sufficient quantities of materials used for clinical trials, this failure may delay development of other product candidates and hinder our ability to conduct related preclinical studies and clinical trials.
 Additionally, as a result of these failures, we may also be unable to obtain additional financing.